loubruness/graph-scala/README.md

 Finally, we chose to represent our work with a ZIO 2 app.
 We decided to focus on a terminal based app.
 All files regarding the app are stored in a specific sub-project.

+We have created a menu system using ZIO.Console, which allows the user to choose between three types of graphs.
+Once the user has chosen a graph, they can add or remove vertices, visualize the graph, encode it in JSON, decode it from a JSON file, and apply algorithms on it using.

+The menu system is implemented in the Main file of the app sub-project.
+We have also created an AppState file that is used to store the current state of the graph, and the current graph type.
+This file is used to pass the state of the graph between the different functions of the app and it contains all the functions that are used to interact with the graph.

+We test the JSON encoding and decoding for our three types of graphs in the 'test' folder.
+For each type of graph, we make sure that it can be encoded and decoded correctly.

 # Usage Examples